US Christians confused over legalisation of cannabis

 Clearly, Christians aren’t going as potty over pot as they are in respect of the growing acceptance of gay marriage, even though a record number of Americans (55 percent) support same-sex unions.

-According to a 2013 survey from the Public Religion Research Institute, 58 percent of white mainline Protestants and 54 percent of black Protestants favour legalising the use of cannabis.
+According to a 2013 survey from the Public Religion Research Institute, 58 percent of white mainline Protestants and 54 percent of black Protestants favour legalising the use of cannabis, and one of my favourite US social commentators and ardent atheist, Bill Maher, is a passionate supporter of cannabis legalisation.

 Evangelicals, on the other hand, aren’t that enthused: almost seven-in-10 (69 percent) of white evangelical Protestants oppose it.